RiosITP/TDphyscomp/Serial Communication/serialCallResponseButtons.md

 This example shows the necessary python scripts, DATs, and CHOPs to set up Serial Communication with an Arduino.
 This example uses the the free version of TouchDesigner 2022.31030 and the Arduino Nano 33 IoT.

 ## Arduino Circuit:
-For this example I'm using a circut with 3 digital inputs.
+For this example I'm using a circut with 3 pushbuttons as my digital inputs.
 This can be adjusted for any number of digital inputs.
+The circut uses the following components:
+ - Arduino Nano 33 IoT
+ - Solderless breadboard
+ - 3 pushbutton switches
+ - Hookup wire / jumper wire

 ![Breadboard of Arduino Nano 33 IoT with Buttons connected to D2, D3, D4](../imgs/arduinoButtons.png?raw=true "Breadboard Switches")

 ## Arduino Code:
 If we want Arduino and Touchdesigner exchange messages back and forth.
 We'll write code that tells arduino to print sensor values to Touchdesigner, but only if Touchdesigner has first sent a byte to arduino.
-We later tell touchdesigner to respond to Arduino, only if it has received values.
+We later tell Touchdesigner to respond to Arduino, only if it has received values.
 In this way they will exchange information evenly without either ever sending before the other is ready to receive.

 To begin, let's set up variables for our sensor values: